 There are a number of community heroes that are helping us through this situation.
 Work with your child to create a thank you card for these heroes, whether they are doctors, nurses or truck drivers, and grocery store workers.
 Help your child share a picture of their card with us and we can help get it out to those who should see it.
 When it is safe and healthy again to go out we can work on getting the physical cards delivered.

 Our community heroes have a lot of characteristics that make them amazing.
 Use this activity to help your child think through all these amazing aspects of these people.
 You can focus on their kindness, courage, or how big their hearts must be.

 Acrostic Poems are simple and fun.
 This is a great beginning activity and is great for any age!
 Choose a name of a friend, community member or they can choose their favorite word.
 Have fun with it!

 Coming up with a unique product idea is one of the most important parts of being an entrepreneur.
-Start by selecting a object or snack in your home and building on that idea to come up with an product that someone would like to buy.
+Start by selecting an object or snack in your home and building on that idea to come up with a product that someone would like to buy.
 Be as creative as you can!

-This last activity in our entrepreneurship series goes over the idea of cost, revenue and profit.
-The activity asks your child to build a tower using as few supports as possible.
-You are then able to work with them to calculate how much it cost to build their tower and what their profit was at the end.
+This last activity in our entrepreneurship series goes over the idea of cost, revenue, and profit.
+The activity asks your child to build a tower using as little support as possible.
+You are then able to work with them to calculate how much it costs to build their tower and what their profit was at the end.

 Haiku’s are short poems, usually about nature, that are written in a very specific format.
 They are 3 lines following the pattern, 5 syllables, 7 syllables, 5 syllables.
 This might be a more challenging type of poem for the students.
 This would be a great lesson to work together with them on.
 If your child struggles with it have them write a poem about nature, remember we want them to have fun and be creative!